tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 11/notes.md

 The activity of executing a program under the control of the operating system is knowns as a `process`.
 Associated with a process is the current status of the activity, called the `process state`.

-A single core CPU cna only run `one instruction at a time`. but it uses `time slicing` to switch rapidly between `processes` , giving the illusion of multitasking.
+A single core CPU can only run `one instruction at a time`. but it uses `time slicing` to switch rapidly between `processes` , giving the illusion of multitasking.
 Each process runs briefly before being interrupted and replaced by another.
 The `CPU scheduler` may prioritize certain processes or switch if one is waiting.
 This fast switching creates the impression that multiple programs run simultaneously.

 </details>